PostHog/posthog.com/contents/handbook/design/art-requests.md

 hideAnchor: false
 ---

-Lottie, PostHog's in-house graphic designer, handles all requests for branding and art work.
+Lottie, PostHog's in-house graphic designer, handles all requests for branding and artwork.
 Lottie can help you with things like:

 - Custom visuals for paid-ad campaigns
 - Blog and social media art work